 Tickets, Donations, and Sponsorships can be found here.

-Donations by Check: Dynamic Forms, Inc., 107 Suffolk Street, #310, New York, NY 10002
+Donations by Check: Dynamic Forms, Inc., 107 Suffolk Street, Studio Theater 310, New York, NY 10002

 We use dance to engage and empower NYC students through performance and education.
 For over a decade, MDD has produced the annual event with so much volunteer and in-kind support that direct costs pre-COVID were less than 5% of gross revenue with 95% going to programs.
-In COVID and with a virtual event, 100% of funds support our programs.
+In COVID and with a virtual event, 100% of funds supported our programs.

 - Fun!
 Diversity! and Inclusivity! are traditional hallmarks of our event for more than 10 years.